-Table 5 DFDL Generic Entities
+Table 5 DFDL Character Class Entities

-Using these DFDL entities one can create string literals which are a mix of text and hex-specified data.

 DFDL Byte Value Entities in DFDL String Literals

-DFDL byte value entities provide a way to specify a single byte as it appears in the data stream without any character set translation.
+DFDL byte value entities provide a way to specify a single byte as it appears in the data stream without any character set encoding translation.
 To specify a string of byte values, a sequence of two or more byte value entities must be used.